Achievable logoAchievable logo

 5. Not have any grammar errors that impede understanding

 Instead, go for clarity.
-Clarity is what your audience is looking for; it’s what is being graded at the end of the day.
-Clarity will get your point across and make your argument much more effective.
-Good writing is not complicated writing.
-Your goal is to answer the prompt, so get rid of the fluffy, filler language and get to the point.
+Clarity is what your audience is looking for, and it’s what the rubric rewards.
+Clear writing communicates your reasoning and makes your argument more convincing.
+Good writing isn’t complicated writing.
+Your goal is to answer the prompt, so cut the fluffy filler and get to the point.
 Clarity is key.

 Common filler words to avoid putting in your essay: